4th grade context clues worksheets

 Context clues are the hints a sentence drops about an unfamiliar word: a restatement, an example, or a contrast nearby.
-Fourth graders read the whole sentence, find the clue, and pick the meaning the context supports instead of skipping the word or guessing.
+Fourth graders read the whole sentence, find the clue, and pick the meaning the context supports.

-Free printable PDF, aligned to Common Core L.4.4.a.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.4.4.a.

 The kind of sentences you'll get